Search

 On giving and being a part of the JCC community

-Lisa Zeidner Marcus
+Lisa and Jonathan Marcus

-My husband John and I live in Squirrel Hill with our two children, and all of us use the JCC facilities.
+All of us use the JCC facilities.
 While I’m not originally from Pittsburgh, my mother’s side of the family is from here, and I spent 12 summers at Emma Kaufmann Camp.
 Each summer, I would come into town and catch the camp bus at the JCC.
 Both the JCC and EKC were a core part of my childhood and hold some of my fondest memories.

 The JCC is such an important institution in our community.
 It truly serves as a hub where people come together, build connections, and engage in meaningful experiences.
 Our family loves being part of the JCC, and supporting it is important to us because we want to ensure it remains a vibrant, welcoming, and thriving place for generations to come.